Lexicon

 AORIGINAL

 Different views may operate under different logics.
 A closed-world database assumes that what is not recorded is false; an open-world ontology assumes that what is not recorded is unknown.
 Classical logic admits excluded middle; intuitionistic logic does not.
-When views operating under different logics must be merged, the merge itself requires a reconciliation logic — a meta-level decision about which inference rules govern the combination.
+When views under different logics must merge, the merge itself demands a reconciliation logic — a meta-level decision about which inference rules govern the combination.
 Logic is not a fixed background assumption; it is a parameter of the view, and changing it changes what conclusions follow from the same data.

 Logical Depth